top of page

 Staying active is the main tool in my self-care arsenal.
 I "enjoy" (i.e., suffer through) crossfit workouts, rowing, snowboarding, cycling, and poorly playing tennis.

-I also love reading (particularly audiobooks, and particularly ones read by the author), traveling during non-pandemic times, and eating.
+I also love reading (particularly audiobooks, and particularly ones read by the author), traveling, and eating.
 If you find yourself in Pittsburgh one of these days, please reach out for food recommendations; I'd get a lot more research done if I spent as much time reading papers as I do menu-prowling.

 contact